 Gaze up at Dale Chihuly’s Fiori di Como: A glass floral sculpture that can be found in Bellagio’s hotel lobby on the ceiling, Fiori di Como is located just outside of the Conservatory and Botanical Gardens.

-The artistic display covers over 2,000 square feet and is comprised of 2,000 backlit glass flowers.
+The artistic display covers over 2,000 square feet and boasts 2,000 backlit glass flowers.

 Fountains of Bellagio: Another free attraction, the Fountains of Bellagio are iconic.
 Choreographed to music and lighting, over 1,200 individual fountains dazzle guests daily in the 8+ acre man-made lake that sits between Bellagio and the Las Vegas Strip.

-Eat Overlooking the Fountains: Restaurants at Bellagio with a fountain view include Lago, The Mayfair Supper Club, Spago, Picasso, PRIME Steakhouse, Yellowtail Japanese Restaurant & Lounge, and Le Cirque.
+Eat Overlooking the Fountains: Restaurants at Bellagio with a fountain view include Lago, The Mayfair Supper Club, Spago, Carbone Riviera, PRIME Steakhouse, Yellowtail Japanese Restaurant & Lounge, and Le Cirque.

 While fantastic, those restaurants can come with a hefty price tag.
 If a fountain view with a less intrusive bill is what you want, I suggest grabbing a bite across the street at Mon Ami Gabi or Beer Park at Paris.

-Eat at a High-End Buffet: The Buffet at Bellagio is among the best in Las Vegas, serving up an assortment of high-quality cuisine that spans the culinary spectrum.
+Eat at the Buffet: The Buffet at Bellagio is solid, albeit not one of the best in Vegas, offering an assortment of high-quality cuisine spanning the culinary spectrum.

-I recently ate there and reviewed the brunch buffet at Bellagio – Check it out to gauge if it could be a good fit.
+I recently ate there and reviewed the brunch buffet– Check it out to gauge if it could be a good fit.

-The complex is divided into separate “courtyards” separated by theming elements which gives the pool complex a more intimate, boutique feel than you’d expect from a mega-resort.
+The complex is divided into separate “courtyards” separated by theming elements, which gives the pool a more intimate, boutique feel than you’d expect from a mega-resort.

 For those adventurous enough to swim year-round, Bellagio keeps a portion of the pool deck open in the winter.